graphql-java/graphql-java/docs/execution.rst

         };

-Each ``DataFetcher`` is passed a ``graphql.schema.DataFetchingEnvironment`` object which contains what field is being fetched, what arguments are being supplied to the field and other information such as the field parent object, the query root object or the query context object.
+Each ``DataFetcher`` is passed a ``graphql.schema.DataFetchingEnvironment`` object which contains what field is being fetched, what arguments have been supplied to the field and other information such as the field's parent object, the query root object or the query context object.

 In the above example, the execution will wait for the data fetcher to return before moving on.
 You can make execution of